Windows FILETIME explained — converting NTFS timestamps to something readable

 1335936000000000002024-08-09 12:00:00

-If your converter produces those, it produces the right thing.
+If your converter produces those four, it produces the right thing for everything else.